-The university does not condone violations of those laws proscribing possession, use, or sale of alcoholic beverages and possession, sale, use, manufacture or distribution of illegal drugs.
-In addition to arrest and prosecution, administrative action, which may include eviction from the residence halls, revocation of other privileges, or suspension or expulsion from the university, may be taken in order to protect the interests of the university and the rights and safety of others.
-Expulsion from the university, may be taken in order to protect the interests of the university and the rights and safety of others.
+The university does not condone violations of those laws regarding possession, use, or sale of alcoholic beverages and possession, sale, use, manufacture or distribution of illegal drugs.
+In addition to arrest and prosecution, administrative action, which may include eviction from the residence halls, revocation of other privileges, or suspension or expulsion from the university, may be taken to protect the interests of the university and the rights and safety of others.